All Episodes

 And nobody ever talks about stopping this.

-Everybody gets sucked into debating the crisis of the moment.
+Everybody gets sucked into debating the crisis of the moment, according to the terms of the moment,

-According to the terms of the moment, without any context and relationship to the past and a knowable future, and a relevant perusal of the present.
+without any context and relationship to the past and a knowable future and a relevant perusal.

-As though they're unaffected by things that have happened in the past.
+These little debates take place within their own little universe as though they're unaffected by things that have happened in the past.

 It's just and we hear the most outrageous things.

-The government's gonna shut down.
+The government's going to shut down.

-For 15 to 20 years, I have been behind this microphone, and I've actually been defending the accusation that Republicans want to starve children.
+For 15 to 20 years, I have been behind this microphone and I've actually been defending the accusation that Republicans want to starve children.

-It comes up repeatedly.
+It comes up predictably regularly.

-And for 15 or 20 years, I have been trying to tell people in this country via this radio show, no, the Republicans are not trying to starve children.
+And for 15 or 20 years, I have been trying to tell people in this country via this radio show: no, the Republicans are not trying to starve children.

-There's nobody trying to starve anybody.
+There's nobody trying to starve anybody in terms of food.

-But particularly Republicans trying to starve children.
+But particularly, Republicans trying to starve children.

 Republicans trying to deny people health care.